mkg20001/lzma-native/README.md

 This package provides interfaces for compression and decompression of `.xz` (and legacy `.lzma`) files, both stream-based and string-based.

+**NOTE: This is a modified version to directly use the system's liblzma package and will only work on linux with both pkgconfig and liblzma-dev installed**

 <a name="example-usage"></a>

 ## Example usage